Purpose

 • A row data associated with a certain key has changed

 The Snapshot strategy also requires special treatment in regards to the event time.
 Since snapshot-style data exports represent the state of some system at a certain time - it is important to know what that time was.
-This time is usually captured in some form of metadata (e.g. in the name of the snapshot file, in the URL, or the HTTP caching headers.
+This time is usually captured in some form of metadata (e.g. in the name of the file, in the URL, or the HTTP caching headers.
 It should be possible to extract and propagate this time into a data column.

 Example